 Ernst & Young recognised Russo as their 2018 Champion of Entrepreneurship (Northern Region).

-Check out this video to see her tips on becoming an entrepreneur and the need to disrupt yourself.
+Check out this video to see her background and rise.

 12. Barb de Corti (ENJO)